amitrajaraman/notes/hs-101/macro.md

 $$\text{Amount in today's dollars} = \text{Amount in previous year's dollars} \times \frac{\text{Price level today}}{\text{Price level in previous year}}.$$

 When we perform the above correction, we are said to _index_ the amount for inflation.
+Approximately, when we put our money in a bank, the real interest rate is equal to the nominal interest rate minus the inflation rate.

 _Unemployment rate_ is the statistic that measures the percentage of people who want to work but do not have jobs, reflecting the performance of the economy.

 _Labor force_ is the sum of the employed and unemployed, and the _unemployment rate_ is the percentage of the labor force that is unemployed.
 The _labor force participation rate_ is the percentage of the adult population that is in the labor force.
 The average rate of unemployment around which the economy fluctuates is called the _natural rate of unemployment_.
 It is the rate of unemployment towards which the economy gravitates.
+It should be noted that natural does not mean desirable.

 # Lecture 27